 - Permanent Injunction: To uphold a status of action or inaction permanently, issued as final judgments, or rulings in a case.

 The best way to prevent a breach of confidentiality is to not only utilize a formal confidentiality agreement, but to enforce it, and make sure all parties involved understand the consequences for violation.
 Be intentional in protecting trade secrets, proprietary information and intellectual property.
 Your new employee orientation, employee training, and your employee handbook should document the confidentiality agreement and the potential consequences of breaching it.

 - Termination: A breach of the confidentiality agreement is a breach of the employment contract, and can result in termination;

 - Legal action: If a breach is proven, it is within the rights of the employer to take legal action.
 In extreme cases, state or federal authorities can bring charges of theft, which is punishable by fine or imprisonment;

 - Monetary damages: If it is proven that the breach resulted in a loss of revenue or general damage to business, the employer can pursue monetary damages.

-Confidentiality agreements are invaluable elements to a comprehensive intellectual property protection strategy.
-For more than 26 years, the business law attorneys at Hendershot, Cannon & Hisey, PC. have been reviewing, drafting, implementing and enforcing confidentiality and non-disclosure agreements, as well as many other contractual agreements needed by businesses, practices and start-ups alike.
-Contact our Houston law firm today and let us put our legal experience to work for you.
+Confidentiality or NDA agreements are invaluable elements to a comprehensive intellectual property protection strategy.
+For more than 30 years, the business law attorneys at Hendershot Cowart P.C. have been reviewing, drafting, implementing, and enforcing confidentiality and non-disclosure agreements, as well as many other contractual agreements needed by businesses, healthcare practices, and start-ups.
+Contact our Houston law firm today, and let us put our legal experience to work for you.